nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 We will use the Anaconda Python 3 distribution for this clinic.
 Anaconda is a distribution of Python that comes with many of the scientific computing packages that we will need, including Jupyter.

-If you alread have Anaconda, you can skip to the **Update Conda** section.
+If you alread have Anaconda, you can skip to the **Create a Conda environment** section.
 You do not need to install Anaconda again if you already have Anaconda for Python 2 setup.
 We will be working with Python version 3 in this clinic, but a Python 3 environment can be installed into an Anaconda 2.x distribution.
 We will create a conda environment with Python 3 later in these instructions.

 ### Windows